kavli-ntnu/dj-docs/docs/imaging/dlc.rst

 .. figure:: /_static/imaging/dlc_schema.png
    :alt: DLC in the Imaging schema

-   DLC in the Imaging schema
+   DLC in the Imaging schema.

 * ``DLCTrackingType``

-  Keeps track of the kinds of tracking to which DLC can be assigned.
-At present, DLC data is only supported for *openfield* tasks
+  Determines which kinds of session (e.g. a 1D wheel session vs a 2D open field session) will be processed beyond the ``TrackingRaw`` table.
+At present, only `*openfield* sessions are supported.

 * ``DLCModel``

   Contains the full specification of a trained DLC model used in prediction.
 Due to the way DLC is designed, this data is derived from several separate files.
-  When creating a new Method, please pay careful attention to how body parts are named (see ``TrackedBodyPart``)
+When creating a new Method, please pay careful attention to how body parts are named (see ``TrackedBodyPart``).

 * ``DLCTrackingProcessingMethod``

   DLC by itself keeps track of individual body parts, not an entire subject; while the imaging pipeline is built around the assumption that a subject can be assigned to a single state vector at any given time.
 This table keeps track of the method to calculate that state vector given the set of body part co-ordinates provided by DLC.
 Note that it has to know the *exact* name of each body part in question, and so if models use new names for the same body part, a new tracking processing method must be provided.

+* ``DLCProcessingMethod``

+  Maps a DLCTrackingProcessingMethod to a DLCModel.
+This mapping is important to ensure that the expected data columns (matching specific ``TrackedBodyPart``) are available (and named correctly!).

 * ``SessionDLC``

-  Maps a specific Sessionto a specific Processing Method
+  Maps a specific Sessionto a specific Model / Processing Method.

 * ``TrackedBodyPart``

   A list of the body parts that can be tracked.
-Please try to avoid adding to this list unnecessarily and follow the naming schems already in use
+Please try to avoid adding to this list unnecessarily and follow the naming schemes already in use (for example, if the body part ``left_ear`` already exists, please try to avoid also creating ``leftear``, ``LEFTEAR``, and ``Left_Ear``).

 * ``TrackingRaw.DLCPart``

-  Stores the raw state vector calculated via the method identifed in ``DLCTrackingProcessingMethod``
+  Stores the raw tracking data calculated via the method identifed in ``DLCTrackingProcessingMethod``.
+Raw, i.e. the position of the subject (in arbitrary units) derived from the DLC data.

 * ``Tracking.DLCPart``

-  Stores the processed state vector, i.e. after conversion to real units, smoothing, and derivation of,e.g., speeds, angles etc.
+  Stores the processed tracking data, i.e. after conversion to real units, smoothing, and derivation of,e.g., speeds, angles etc.

 * ``DLCPrediction``